abhishek-kumar-code/Redfish_Public/Specification.md

 * When there is a HTTP Redirect the privilege requirements for the target resource shall be enforced

 #### Extended Error Handling
-  * Authentication shall occur when [Sensitive Data](#sensitive-data) is present in any part of the REST object.
   * Extended error messages shall NOT provide privileged info when authentication failures occur

 #### HTTP Header Authentication